JunaidParkar/Code-Reducer/README.md

 **get()**

 This method is mandatory as it returns the currently selected HTML element.
+And also erases the collected element.

 ```javascript
 let element = dkit.get();
 ```

-**revert()**

-This method can be used for cleanUp.
-It clears all the selected elements

 **How to use in frameworks**